spencer-mcguire/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    - It is the Document Object model which is a language neutral API.

 2. What is an event?

+    - An event allows the user to interact with a website through various interactions. (ex: click, scroll, key press)

 3. What is an event listener?

+    - An event Listener is the handler that allows the action to move around to different nodes.

 4. Why would we convert a NodeList into an Array?

+    - Node Lists are already array like objects although they don’t allow array methods to be used on them.

 5. What is a component?

+    - A component is a function that can be used to build different elements using JS and not amending the CSS or HTML.

 ### Git Set up